 Additionally, One Bay One Book is a yearlong Bay Area-wide conversation around a single book and its themes.
-The selection for 2016-17 is the novel Moonglow by Michael Chabon.
+The selection for 2017-18 is the novel The Septembers of Shiraz by Dalia Sofer.

 Your group can also borrow mini-courses created by noted Bay Area scholars.
 Each mini-course is designed to be held in three two-hour sessions.
 A detailed handbook along with discussion questions for the participants allow for an intensive exploration of a subject, using books, film, and other media.